"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Background

 \subsection{Understanding and Addressing Image Quality Issues}

-A key issue in using VLMs for blind people's visual needs lies in the photos they take. ~\citet{gurari2018vizwiz} revealed two challenges presented in VizWiz related to image quality: (1) taking high-quality photographs is challenging for blind users; and (2) many visual questions posed by blind users remain unanswered because the images fail to capture the relevant objects \cite{gurari2018vizwiz}.
+A key issue in using VLMs for BLV people's visual needs lies in the photos they take.
+From analyzing VizWiz images, \citet{gurari2018vizwiz} found that blind users often struggle to take high-quality photographs, and many visual questions go unanswered because images fail to capture the relevant objects \cite{gurari2018vizwiz}.
 While these ``low-quality'' images are often treated as edge cases (labeled as ``other'' \cite{brady2013visual}, excluded in analysis \cite{gurari2020captioning}, or treated as a direction for future work \cite{chang2024worldscribe}), they make up a significant portion of the photos taken by blind individuals \cite{davis2020quality}.
 Image quality has been identified as a major challenge in both model development \cite{gurari2020captioning} and user interactions \cite{zhao2018face}, leading to issues with annotation \cite{simons2020hope, gurari2017crowdverge, yang2018visual, bhattacharya2019why} and poor model performance \cite{zhao2018face}.
-For example, \citet{davis2020quality} analyzed 265 medication package images from the VizWiz dataset, showing only 46\% were legible.
+For example, \citet{davis2020quality} analyzed 265 medication package images from the VizWiz dataset and found that only 46\% were legible.
 The prevalence of low-quality images has made image quality assessment a stand-alone task in developing image captioning tools for BLV individuals \cite{chiu2020assessing}.